jamiehayes/win32/desktop-src/direct3dhlsl/dx-graphics-hlsl-to-get-sample-position.md

 ## Return Value

 Returns the (x,y) sample position, a two-component floating-point vector.
+It is an offset from the center of the pixel.

 ## Minimum Shader Model